Jelly-RDF/pyjelly/README.md

 # pyjelly

-**pyjelly** is an official implementation of [Jelly](http://w3id.org/jelly), a high-performance binary serialization format and streaming protocol for RDF knowledge graphs.
+**pyjelly** is a Python implementation of [Jelly](http://w3id.org/jelly), a high-performance binary serialization format and streaming protocol for RDF knowledge graphs.

 ## Contributing and support